Megan here. My oldest baby turns five tomorrow.

 What if my child seems unsteady or uncomfortable in a high chair, even though they can sit on the floor unassisted?

 Sometimes your baby can sit well on the floor but over time starts to lean once placed in a high chair for a prolonged period.
 This may be the result of a very big chair without much support, including the lack of a footrest.
 You may notice that your baby seems uneven, floppy or uncoordinated, even though he can sit on the floor for a while without fatiguing.

 To remedy this:

-	If my baby is showing readiness signs for food, including sitting unassisted before 6 months, should I give him food?
+If my baby is showing readiness signs for food, including sitting well before 6 months, should I give them food?

 What if my baby isn't sitting unassisted by 6 months?

 Keep working on it!
 Sometimes babies just need more practice.
 Include plenty of tummy time in your baby's day, and work on sitting multiple times a day.
 Don't forget to make it fun!
 Your baby will pick up on your stress.

 If baby isn't sitting by 7 months, talk to your doctor.
 Additionally, if your baby has any developmental delays or medical issues, talk to your therapy team about safety and readiness signs for solids.
 We don't want to wait too long for solids, as we miss an important allergenic, digestive, and developmental window, but every baby will be different with this.

 So remember...when you get your baby's hips aligned, his lips (and mouth and tongue) will be more ready for food!